May grace and peace be multiplied to you in the knowledge of God and of Jesus Christ our Lord

 (2 Peter 1:2)

-I started this blog last year using my first name in the site’s name, and the title soon changed.
-Not because I am ashamed, or because I am afraid of too much spam or anything like that.
+When I first started this blog, I was using my first name in the site’s name, but that soon changed.
+Why?
 I just don’t want this to be about me (OK, so there is an “about Bob’s boy” page).
 It is supposed to be all about the Lord.
-But I think it is important that anyone who reads the pages on this site knows that they are the thoughts of one man (hopefully, with some comments from others).
+But I think it is important that anyone who reads the pages on this site knows that they are the thoughts of one man.
 I alone am responsible for what I write here.
 It does not come from anyone of authority.
 It is not approved or endorsed by the shepherds of any church.
 And most importantly, being just a man, my words are not inspired.
 As with any commentary or blog (or sermon, for that matter), you should always refer to the scripture itself because the bible is the unchanging and unfailing word of God (2 Timothy 3:16).
 One thing you can count on is that if I keep saying things, sooner or later (probably the former), I’m going to be wrong about something.
 Feel free to point it out to me when you feel that happens.
 But be gentle.
-I am not thin-skinned, but I can be wounded .
+I am not thin-skinned, but I can be wounded :-).

 The primary focus of the blog portion of this site was originally on the Bible reading schedule that I started using in January 2012.
 In 2012, we read selected chapters from a schedule that went from Genesis to Revelation, one chapter (or the equivalent) per day, in order to get an overview of the Bible as one story from God.
 In 2013, the schedule I am following is focused on the “Wisdom Literature” books of the Bible.
 I am planning on writing about Christianity in other ways at this site through that blog (and certainly about other Bible passages).
 But since that schedule is currently the primary focus, I wish to be clear that I did not design the Bible reading plan that I am following (I’m not that smart).
 You can find schedules for this plan though, oddly enough, on the “Schedules” page.
 There are a lot of good reading plans available from a lot of sources; and if you are already using one – that’s great!
 If you have never used a reading plan before, but it sounds interesting, I think this schedule is going to prove to be a another really great one!
 It is just a chapter a day (or the equivalent), five days per week; and the goal is to help people get “in” God’s word to some extent every day.
 But if you cannot read a chapter a day, don’t fret.
 Find out what you can do.
 If it’s a dozen verses a day, read your 12 verses every day.
 Maybe it’s just a half-dozen that you can do, or maybe it’s less.
 If you can only read a couple of verses a day, then get in the habit of reading two verses every day.
 It is not important to make reading the bible a task for you to cross off your schedule.
 What is important is “train” yourself to be reading God’s word every day.
 It takes a little time and effort to do that, but if you continue, it will be become one of the few habits you can be glad about.